 - problems with the body absorbing the CSF

 Hydrocephalus can occur either as a condition present at birth (congenital), or it can be acquired later in life.
 When hydrocephalus is not related to a known genetic cause, it is thought that many factors, both genetic and environmental, contribute to the condition.
 In a small percentage of children, a single gene defect on the X chromosome, or another chromosome, is responsible for the condition.
 In these cases, the chance for recurrence is higher.

 Causes of acquired hydrocephalus may include the following:

 - abnormal blood vessel formation inside of the head

 What are the symptoms of hydrocephalus?

-The following are the most common symptoms of hydrocephalus in babies.
-However, each baby may experience symptoms differently.
-Symptoms may include the following:
+The following are the most common symptoms of hydrocephalus.
+However, each child may experience symptoms differently.
+Symptoms of hydrocephalus in younger children may include the following:

 - increasing head circumference

 - bulging eyes and an inability of the child to look upward with the head facing forward

 - high-pitched cry